camelo-benjamim/proto_hiper_sec/README.md

-# proto_hiper_sec
+# HiperSec Automation
-HiperSec residencial security and automation prototype
+HiperSec is a prototype of residencial automation and security using arduino and an App for android devices.

+# Download App

+Please, download the file "hiper_sec.apk".